michellevit/Portfolio/README.md

 ### Modifying Firebase

-- When modifying functions/index.js - after you must:
-- Navigate to the root project folder and then run:
+- After modifying functions/index.js you must navigate to the root project folder and then run:

 ```powershell
 npm --prefix functions run lint -- --fix